-Meg Everett is a doctoral student in the Learning Sciences and Human Development cluster with a Designated Emphasis in New Media.
-Her research interests include student literacy practices, participatory technologies, computer-mediated learning and communication, and the intersection of schooling and social media.
-As a Regent’s Fellow at UC Berkeley under the mentorship of Professor Glynda Hull, she has worked as a fieldwork coordinator for ED140 (The Art of Making Meaning: Educational Perspectives on Literacy and Learning in a Global World) and currently sits on the Student Technology Council.
+Meg Everett is a Regent’s Fellow and doctoral student in the Learning Sciences and Human Development program with a Designated Emphasis in New Media.
+Her research interests include critical media literacy, participatory technologies, computer-mediated learning and communication, and the intersection of schools and social media.

-Meg received her BA with Highest Honors in History and International Relations from UC Davis.
-She taught music and 6th grade ELA and Social Studies and coached incoming teachers in Indianola, Mississippi with Teach for America before relocating to New Orleans.
+Meg received her BA with Highest Honors in History and International Relations from the University of California, Davis.
+She taught music and 6th grade ELA and Social Studies and coached incoming teachers in Indianola, Miss., with Teach for America before relocating to New Orleans.
 As a 3-6 grade teacher with KIPP New Orleans Schools, she served as a grade level team leader, completed the KIPP School Leadership Program, and fostered a passion for utilizing technology in the classroom and supporting other teachers in creatively incorporating digital media into their teaching practice.
-Before coming to Berkeley, she also worked as an online English language instructor for VIPKid and created curriculum for summer programming with EdNavigator.
+Before coming to Berkeley, she also worked as an online English language instructor for VIPKid and consulted on the development of online curriculum for expanded learning programs.

 Specializations and Interests